chinapedia/wikipedia.abstract.en/Page/Rowing_(sport).md

 Boat positions

-BoatPositions.gif Rowers in multi-rower boats are numbered sequentially from the bow aft.
+Rowers in multi-rower boats are numbered sequentially from the bow aft.
 The number-one rower is called the bowman, or just 'bow', whilst the rower closest to the stern is called the 'strokeman' or just 'stroke'.
 There are some exceptions to this – some UK coastal rowers, and in France, Spain, and Italy rowers number from stern to bow.

 In addition to this, certain crew members have other titles and roles.
 In an 8+ the stern pair are responsible for setting the stroke rate and rhythm for the rest of the boat to follow.
 The middle four (sometimes called the "engine room" or "power house") are usually the less technical, but more powerful rowers in the crew, whilst the bow pair are the more technical and generally regarded as the pair to set up the balance of the boat.
 They also have most influence on the line the boat steers.

 Coxswain

-Coxswain_HOC_1.jpg of the boat, facing the rowers, at the Head of the Charles Regatta.]]
+of the boat, facing the rowers, at the Head of the Charles Regatta.]]
 The coxswain (or simply the cox) is the member who sits in the boat facing the bow, steers the boat, and coordinates the power and rhythm of the rowers – by communicating to the crew through a device called a cox box and speakers.
 They usually sit in the stern of the boat, except in bowloaders where the coxswain lies in the bow.
 Bowloader are usually seen as the coxed four and coxed pair type of boat.

 It is an advantage for the coxswain to be light, as this requires less effort for the crew to propel the boat.
 In many competitive events there is a minimum weight set for the coxswain to prevent unfair advantage.